Back to DWU AI Articles

 Fleet Modernization

-American needs to accelerate 737 MAX deliveries to replace older inefficient aircraft.
+Accelerating 737 MAX deliveries to replace older aircraft would improve unit costs and competitiveness.
 Boeing delivery delays are a constraint, but fleet modernization is necessary to improve unit costs and competitiveness.

 AAdvantage Program Monetization